coderGtm/yantra-app-launcher/faq.md

 run -lua jokeNotifier
 ```

 Also, note that the embedded Lua language may not have the modules you are loking for.
 This is because most modules are written in C while this embedding is based on Java ([LuaJ](http://www.luaj.org/luaj.html)).
 But worry not, I have included 2 custom modules for the embedding using which you can do amazing things.
 The first one is the `http` module to create and send HTTP requests and parse their responses.
 The second one is a `binding` module to execute Yantra Launcher commands from Lua scripts.
 Also, there are custom `input` and `print` functions to facilitate IO operations in the absence of an stdout.
-Here are some code snipperts to show the usage:
+Here are some code snippets to show the usage:

 ```lua
 -- A script to ask for a name and wait for 5 seconds before using a Yantra Launcher command